leesharma/rescuetime/README.md

 ##
 # Name Restrictions (:where)
 # --------------------------
-@client.activities.where(name: 'github.com')    # Fetches results where name is an exact match
+# Fetches results where name is an exact match
-@client.categories.where(name: 'Intelligence')  # The following reports can be limited by name
+# The following reports can be limited by name:
-@client.overview.where(name: 'Utilities')       #   :activities, :categories, :overview
+#   :activities, :categories, :overview
-@client.activities                              #
-  .where(name: 'github.com',                    # For activities, you can also limit by
-         document: 'vcr/vcr')                   #   specific document title (try querying)
-                                                #   without document title to see a list of
-                                                #   valid options
 #
+# For activities, you can also limit by specific document title
+#   (ex. document 'rails/rails' for activity 'github.com')
+#   Try the query sans document for a list of valid options
+#
-                                                # Names must be exact, so if you don't know
+# Names must be exact matches.
-                                                #   the exact name, see what is returned in
-                                                #   a query
+@client.activities.where(name: 'github.com')
+@client.categories.where(name: 'Intelligence')
+@client.overview.where(name: 'Utilities')
+@client.activities.where(name: 'github.com', document: 'vcr/vcr')

 ##
 # Formatting options (:csv, :array)